mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 - `stores` and `history` might need a bit more explanation:

 #### Stores
 In models.py in `stores`, you can find classes for Stores and Feedback, as well as PickupDate and PickupDateSeries.
-The last two refer to pickup-date and pickup-series in Swagger (see chapter "Server and Swagger") and contain appropriate data fields. `PickupDateManager` with the method `process_finished_pickup_dates` is an interesting class because it processes old pickups and moves them into `history` (even empty ones) - as a result you find `PICKKUP_MISSED` or `PICKUP_DONE` in the database.
+The last two refer to pickup-date and pickup-series in Swagger (see chapter "Server and Swagger") and contain appropriate data fields. `PickupDateManager` with the method `process_finished_pickup_dates` is an interesting class because it processes old pickups and moves them into `history` (even empty ones) - as a result you find `PICKUP_MISSED` or `PICKUP_DONE` in the database.

 #### History
 In `history` you find any action regarding stores, groups or pickup-dates/pickup-series from the past.
 As result you find here different HistoryTypus (just “typus” in database), e.g. PICKUP_JOIN and additional data about that action.
 This helps to keep a track of all actions.